Aut-Labs/d-aut/README.md

    The network your contracts are deployed to.
 Currently Goerli and Mumbai are supported.

 3. `button-type`
    Allows to pick from different button styles.
-Currently supported styles: simple, square-bright, square-dark, round-dark, round-white, square-white - default is round-bright
+Currently supported styles: simple, round-bright, square-bright, square-dark, round-dark, round-light, square-light - default is round-bright